-Measure the chocolate and place it into a glass or a stainless still bowl.
+Measure the chocolate and place it into a glass or a stainless steal bowl.

 Heat the heavy cream in a heavy-bottomed saucepan over medium heat until starts simmering, but do not let it simmer.
 Remove from the heat, and pour over the chocolate.
 Let it sit like this for 3-5 minutes (depends on how much chocolate you need to melt).

 When time is up, start mixing using a rubber spatula.
-Keep mixing, scraping the sides of the bowl occasionally until smooth and homogenous consistency is reached.
+Keep mixing, scraping the sides of the bowl occasionally until it's smooth with homogenous consistency.
 Use it right away as a chocolate sauce or cover it with plastic wrap.
-Make sure it touches the ganache; there should be no air left between the ganache and the wrap.
+Make sure it touches the ganache; there should be no air pockets between the ganache and the wrap.

 Let it sit at room temperature to stabilize and thicken.
 It can take for up to 2 hours before it becomes a peanut butter consistency.
 At this stage, use it to frost a chilled cake or as a filling.
 If it becomes too thick, you can reheat it in the microwave for only 5 seconds at a time and mix to see if you get the desired texture.

-Or, you can whip stabilized ganache using a hand mixer just until it becomes glossy, fluffy and paler in color.
-Stop right away and use for piping.
+Or, you can whip stabilized ganache using a hand mixer just until it becomes glossy, fluffy ,and paler in color.
+Stop right away and use it for piping.